-For those experiencing the effects of diminishing eyesight, driving can easily become one of the most difficult elements of everyday life.
+For those experiencing the effects of diminishing and low vision, driving can easily become one of the most difficult elements of everyday life.
 This can be especially trying for those dealing with central vision loss, or a blind area in their central vision.

 Vision researchers in Boston have recently published the results of a new study that sheds light on the connection between vision loss and driving ability.
 They used driving simulators and scooters to evaluate how those suffering from central vision loss are able to rapidly recognize and detect pedestrians entering their field of vision.

 While those suffering from central vision loss are able to drive as long as their vision meets the restricted license requirements, those requirements do not take into consideration either the size or location of a blind spot.

 An initial study performed in 2013 showed that drivers who had blind areas on the sides of their vision had a tendency to miss pedestrians coming into the road from that side.
 This most recent study however, showed that drivers with blind areas above or below their center of interest (the place where they are looking) still have the likelihood of missing, or having a delayed response to, pedestrians coming from the side of the road.

 Essentially, anyone suffering from central vision loss in both eyes could potentially have difficulty seeing or reacting quickly to hazards entering their field of vision.
 However, they also show that even people with low vision can pass driving tests, despite the risks involved.

 Central vision loss most commonly occurs to those suffering from age-related macular degeneration (AMD).
 Macular degeneration is the leading cause of vision loss in adults, especially those over the age of 50.

 Age-Related Macular Degeneration

 The macula is the small, detail-sensitive part of the retina which is utilized for things like reading, recognizing faces, and driving.
 The remainder of the retina is known as the peripheral retina and is used for peripheral vision and for identifying general shapes.